 - Keep the whole body relaxed and let the water pass out through the right nostril.

-- When half of the water is used, remove the pot or lota, remain bending forward, centre the head, let the water run out of the nose.
+- When half of the water is used, remove the pot or lota, remain to bend forward, center the head, let the water run out of the nose.

 - Close the right nostril with the fingers and blow gently through the left nostril so that all remaining water comes out.
 Now close the left nostril and blow gently through the right nostril.

-- Practise in the same way passing the water through the right nostril.
+- Practice in the same way passing the water through the right nostril.

-- After the completing the practice do Kapalabhati for 10-15 rounds.
+- After completing the practice do Kapalabhati for 10-15 rounds.